 There has been continued advocacy by certain Internet content providers and consumer groups for new federal laws or regulations to adopt so-called "net neutrality" principles limiting the ability of broadband network owners (like us) to manage and control their own networks.
 In August 2005, the FCC issued a nonbinding policy statement identifying four principles it deemed necessary to ensure continuation of an "open" Internet that is not unduly restricted by network "gatekeepers."
 In August 2008, the FCC issued an order concerning one Internet network management practice in use by another cable operator, effectively treating the four principles as rules and ordering a change in network management practices.
 On April 6, 2010, the United States Court of Appeals for the D.C.
 Circuit concluded that the FCC lacked jurisdictional authority and vacated the FCC's 2008 order.
 On December 21, 2010, the FCC responded by enacting new "net neutrality" rules based on three core principles of: (1) transparency, (2) no blocking, and (3) no unreasonable discrimination.
 The "transparency" rule requires broadband Internet access providers to disclose applicable terms, performance, and network management practices to consumers and third party users.
 The "no blocking" rule restricts Internet access providers from blocking lawful content, applications, services, or devices.
 The "no unreasonable discrimination" rule prohibits Internet access providers from engaging in unreasonable discrimination in transmitting lawful traffic.
 The new rules will permit broadband service providers to exercise "reasonable network management" for legitimate management purposes, such as management of congestion, harmful traffic, and network security.
 The rules will also permit usage-based billing, and permit broadband service providers to offer additional specialized services such as facilities-based IP voice services, without being subject to restrictions on discrimination.
-These rules do not become effective until 60 days following the announcement in the Federal Register of the Office of Management and Budget's decision regarding the information collection requirements associated with the new rules which has not yet occurred.
-When they become effective, the FCC will enforce these rules based on case-by-case complaints.
-Although the new rules encompass both wireline providers (like us) and wireless providers, the rules are less stringent with regard to wireless providers.
+These rules do not become effective until 60 days following the announcement in the Federal Register of the Office of Management and Budget's decision regarding the information collection requirements associated with the new rules encompass both wireline providers (like us) and wireless providers, the rules are less stringent with regard to wireless providers.
 The FCC premised the new "net neutrality" rules on its Title I and ancillary jurisdiction, and that jurisdictional authority already has been challenged in court.
 A legislative review is also possible.
-The FCC's new rules, if they withstand such challenges, as well as any additional legislation or regulation, could impose new obligations and restraints on high-speed Internet providers.
-Any such rules or statutes could limit our ability to manage our cable systems to obtain value for use of our cable systems and respond to operational and competitive challenges.
+The FCC's new rules, if they withstand such challenges, as well as any ad